 Jensen’s retrial began on Jan.
 11 with opening statements.
 This time, prosecutors still contended Jensen killed his wife to continue an affair and the defense argued Julie took her own life and framed the defendant.

 After six and half hours of deliberations over two days, the jury found him guilty of first-degree intentional homicide.
-A sentencing hearing was scheduled for April 14, 2023.

 DAILY TRIAL HIGHLIGHTS